Avi-Jadhav03/Snake_Game/README.md

  Hey guys
- This is my first game
+ This is my first game that i`ve created i.e
  Snake Game
  Using python and its modules